 Before I walk you through the steps, here’s a brief description of the tool for those who don’t know what GTmetrics is.

 GTmetrics is a website performance and page speed testing tool developed by Carbon360.
 It is one of the few tools, along with Pingdom, webpage test, and Web.dev, trusted and used by millions of marketers worldwide.

-Initially, GTmetrics uses the pagespeed and Yslow libraries data to run in-depth performance and pagespeed analysis of a website URL.
+Initially, GTmetrics uses the page speed and Yslow libraries data to run in-depth website URL performance and page speed analysis.

 GTmetrics uses grades and scores.
 Also, it presents a description of what’s slowing down your website pages and possible optimization recommendations.